Drjacky/MVVMTemplate/README.md

 Just click
 on [![Use this template](https://img.shields.io/badge/-Use%20this%20template-brightgreen)](https://github.com/Drjacky/MVVMTemplate/generate) button to create a new repo starting from this template.
+Or, for a basic/starter version of the same architecture, use [BasicComposeActivityPlugin](https://github.com/Drjacky/BasicComposeActivityPlugin) plugin.

 ## Architecture 🏗